Polar coordinate lattice Boltzmann modeling of compressible flows: Introduction

 The rest of the paper is structured as follows.
-In section II we first review the polar FDLB model by Watari, then present our contributions for the polar FDLB model.
-The latter includes the operator-splitting scheme, the analytical solution for the temporal evolution and the Modified Warming-Beam(MWB) scheme for the convection behavior.
+In section II we first briefly review the polar FDLB model by Watari, then present our contributions to the polar FDLB model.
+A hybrid scheme being similar to, but different from, the operator-splitting scheme is presented.
+In the combined scheme, the analytical solution for the temporal evolution and the Modified Warming-Beam (MWB) scheme for the convection behavior are used.
 Section III is for the validation and verification of the new LB model.
 In section IV we study the non-equilibrium characteristics of the system in two special cases related to shock wave passing material interfaces.
 The method to qualitatively recover the actual distribution function is illustrated.
 Section V concludes the present paper.